rvsia/react-form-renderer/README.md

 }
 ```

-LayoutMapper is just good old javascript object, with keys from layoutComponents, and values are just React components:
+LayoutMapper is just good old javascript object with keys from layoutComponents, and the values are just React components:

 #### FormWrapper